mattmorgante/laravel-vegaroo/readme.md

   - More warming means a smaller amount of arable land to create food
   - Higher population growth means we need more food
   - We face severe food shortages
   - Invest in / donate to companies creating sustainable indoor food

   - Clean businesses: ones that produce a better output than what they put in
     - Clean energy
     - Clean water
     - Clean foods (fruits, vegetables, whole grains)

+  Pain point:
+  - Hard to keep track of what is environmentally friendly

   - Healthy Foods: make sure that organic or other healthy foods are actually what they say.

 How to make a tree that grows every time you do something well? - in javascript

+Getting started guide for the aspiring vegan:
+- What can I eat?
+- How can I prepare it?
+- How can I get enough nutrients in my diet?
+- How can I deal with social pressures?
+*